curl/everything-curl/cmdline-progressmeter.md

 completion.

-The progress meter is inhibited if curl deems that there is output going to the terminal, as then would the progress meter interfere with that output and just mess up what gets displayed.
+The progress meter is inhibited if curl deems that there is output going to the terminal, as the progress meter would interfere with that output and just mess up what gets displayed.
 A user can also forcibly switch off the progress meter with the `-s / --silent` option, which tells curl to hush.